Acceptance testing can be performed by a non-technical person. That person can be your tester, manager or even client.

 to check that your site works correctly.
-You can reproduce an acceptance tester’s actions in scenarios and run them automatically after each site change.
-Codeception keeps tests clean and simple, as if they were recorded from the words of an actual acceptance tester.
+You can reproduce an acceptance tester’s actions in scenarios and run them automatically.
+Codeception keeps tests clean and simple as if they were recorded from the words of an actual acceptance tester.

-It makes no difference what CMS or Framework is used on the site.
-You can even test sites created on different platforms, like Java, .NET, etc. It’s always a good idea to add tests to your web site.
+It makes no difference what (if any) CMS or framework is used on the site.
+You can even test sites created with different languages, like Java, .NET, etc. It’s always a good idea to add tests to your website.

 At least you will be sure that site features work after the latest changes were made.